You Have Heard The Buzz, But is a Self Directed IRA Truly Ideal For You?

 When you’re changing jobs.

 401(k)s are eligible to be rolled over into self-directed IRAs, but the problem is that most corporate 401(k) plans do not allow for in-service distributions.
 An in-service distribution is when a plan allows you to move all or a portion of the 401(k) out of the plan into another type of qualified retirement plan.
 When you terminate employment you are required to roll the plan over to another qualified retirement plan.
 Many people just choose to roll it into an IRA investing in the stock market or to roll it into their new 401(k) plan when they find a new employer.
-Changing jobs often provides a great opportunity to roll those 401(k) funds into a self-directed IRA without any penalties or restrictions.
+Changing jobs often provide a great opportunity to roll those 401(k) funds into a self-directed IRA without any penalties or restrictions.

 When you have the opportunity for a good long-term investment, but you do not have cash.